Commercial & Corporate Law

 - Partner structure (foreign/local, natural/legal person),

-are determined.
-At this stage, getting tax advisory together with legal advisory is important for right decision.
+At this stage, obtaining legal and tax advisory together is important for making the right structural decision.

 Step 2: Tax Number for Foreign Partners

-Foreign natural or legal persons forming or partnering in a Turkish company must obtain Turkish tax number.
-Process is fast; completed quickly with passport or foreign company documents.
+Foreign natural or legal persons forming or partnering in a Turkish company must obtain a Turkish tax number.
+The process is fast and can be completed within a day using a passport or foreign company documents.

 Step 3: Articles of Association

-The company's articles of association are prepared.
-In this document:
+The company's articles of association are drafted.
+This document must specify:

 - Capital amount and share distribution,

-are included.
-Notary certification or consular authentication is required for foreign partners' signatures; apostille and sworn translation are required for foreign legal-person partners.
+Notary certification or consular authentication is required for foreign partners' signatures.
+For foreign legal-person partners, an apostille and a sworn translation of corporate documents are required.

 Step 4: Registration

-Articles of association are registered at Trade Registry Directorate.
-Registration certificate:
+The articles of association are registered at the Trade Registry Directorate.
+The registration certificate:

-In Antalya, Trade Registry Directorate processes can complete within days; electronic application via e-Registration is also possible.
+In Antalya, Trade Registry Directorate processing typically completes within a few days.
+Electronic application via the e-Registration system is also available.

 Step 5: Tax Registration